LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 - Use only the characters 0-9, a-z, A-Z, and underscore.
 In other words, do not use special characters or whitespace (space, tab, and so on).
 - Do not start a variable name with a number.
 - Avoid starting a variable name with an underscore.
-Doing so is a convention used by some JavaScript developers to mean something very specific, and should be avoided.
+Doing so is a convention used by some JavaScript developers to mean something very specific about the variable, and should be avoided.
 - Do not use **keywords**, which are words reserved by JavaScript for use by the language itself.
 We'll discuss these in detail in a moment.

 Following these guidelines will prevent you from encountering errors like the one above.
 However, for a good programmer it is not enough to simply follow the minimal guidelines.